prarabdha-soni/easypreg/NOTIFICATION_SYSTEM.md

 # 🔔 Notification System Documentation

 ## Overview
-The EaseMyPreg app includes a comprehensive notification system that provides Flo/Clue-style reminders and health tips based on the user's menstrual cycle.
+The NariCare app includes a comprehensive notification system that provides Flo/Clue-style reminders and health tips based on the user's menstrual cycle.
 All data is stored locally on the device for complete privacy.

 ## Features